-As a result of the current health crisis, Rutgers is creating alternative opportunities for engineering graduate students to enroll in the fall 2020 semester.
+As a result of the current health crisis, Rutgers is creating alternative opportunities for engineering graduate students to enroll in the fall 2021 semester.
 We understand that attending in-person may not be a viable option for some students given the travel restrictions and visa policies currently in place.
-The opportunity to begin online is extended for the fall 2020 semester only and will allow you to initiate course work, get to know the faculty and students here at Rutgers, avoid delays in pursuing your advanced degree, and join us in spring 2021 as an on-campus Rutgers student.
+The opportunity to begin online is extended for the fall 2021 semester and will allow you to initiate course work, get to know the faculty and students here at Rutgers, avoid delays in pursuing your advanced degree, and join us in spring 2022 as an on-campus Rutgers student.

 - What are tuition and fees for the online fall 2021 semester?

 Tuition and fees for fall 2021 will be announced in July 2021 by the Rutgers Board of Governors.
 Currently, the tuition rate for international and out of state residents can be found here.
 Tuition charges per 3 credit course are approximately $3,800.

 - What is the impact on internship/CPT opportunities and the requirement to be in US residence for nine months?